Non-Uniform Noise-to-Signal Ratio in the REINFORCE Policy-Gradient Estimator

 [ \icmltitle{Non-Uniform Noise-to-Signal Ratio \ To avoid degeneracy at stationary points, we report NSR only for $\|\nabla J(\theta)\|_{\mathrm{F}}>0$.
 NSR is a natural measure of how informative a stochastic gradient is relative to its mean, and is closely related to the \emph{strong growth condition} underlying favorable convergence rates and batch-size rules in stochastic optimization~\cite{bottou18siamreview-sgd, cevher19optletters-sgdlinearconvergence}.
-While NSR can be estimated by Monte Carlo rollouts, doing so can be expensive and offer limited insight into \emph{where} in parameter space the estimator becomes uninformative.

 \textbf{Contributions.} Classical analyses of stochastic optimization often assume \emph{uniformly bounded} gradient variance or NSR.
 Our central contribution is to show that, in structured RL problems, the NSR and the variance of the REINFORCE estimator can be highly non-uniform and can increase sharply---potentially grow unbounded---as the policy approaches optimality.
 Our theoretical results include: